josdejong/json-to-csv/README.md

 # JSON to CSV

-This is a mini-editor made for the article ["JSON to CSV"](https://jsoneditoronline.org/indepth/convert/json-to-csv/).
+This is a mini-editor made for the article [Convert JSON to CSV using JSON Editor Online](https://jsoneditoronline.org/indepth/convert/json-to-csv/).

 ## Develop